 - Clothing that contains offensive or inappropriate messages is not permitted.
 In the event that this rule is ignored, Matsuricon reserves the right to ask you to cover up or change your clothes.

 Cosplay Dress Code

 - The general dress codes listed anywhere above also applies to ALL costumes.
 No exceptions.

-- NO live steel, airsoft guns, props that exceed six feet, projectile toys (such as Nerf darts, toy bow and arrow, etc.) or props that swing.
+- No live steel, airsoft guns, props that exceed six feet, projectile toys (such as Nerf darts, toy bow and arrow, etc.) or props that swing.
 YOU are responsible for your prop so PLEASE pay attention when in crowded areas.
-Matsuricon staff reserves the right to confiscate any prop if it damages or threatens to damage persons or property.
+Matsuricon reserves the right to confiscate any prop if it damages or threatens to damage persons or property.

 - Any costume that restricts vision, requires stilts, or has large, bulky armor/props, must be accompanied by a handler who can navigate you through the hallways without any trouble.
 Costumes with stilts MAY NOT be worn in elevators.